NaokoAF/HastyControls/README.md

 To avoid this next time, leave the controller down while launching the game.
 It calibrates automatically on every launch.

 ## Setting Descriptions
-* **Gyro Space:** Algorithm used to convert real world movements to the in game camera.
-Player space recommended for most cases, Local space recommended for handhelds.
-Turn and Lean depend on preference, so try both!
 * **Gamepad Power Curve:** Right stick power curve.
 Values above 1 squish motion closer to the center of the stick, values below 1 stretch them closer to the edge.
-* **Gyro/Gamepad Sensitivity Ratio:** Vertical sensitivity multiplier.
+* **Gamepad/Gyro Sensitivity Ratio:** Vertical sensitivity multiplier.
 0.75 means vertical sensitivity is 75% slower than horizontal sensitivity.
+* **AutoLook Settings:** Haste automatically moves your camera around to match your movement.
+You can play around with these or just set them to 0 to disable it.
+* **Gyro Space:** Algorithm used to convert real world movements to the in game camera.
+Player space recommended for most cases, Local for handhelds.
+Turn and Lean depend on preference, so try both!
 * **Gyro Button:** Controller button to enable/disable gyro.
 Check [this link](https://wiki.libsdl.org/SDL3/SDL_GamepadButton) for more detail on each option.
 * **Gyro Button Mode:** Behavior of gyro button.
 Off disables motion controls while the button is held, On enables them, Toggle switches between on and off on each press.
 * **Gyro Calibrate Button:** Button to correct gyro drift.
 * **Gyro Tightening:** Soft gyro deadzone to reduce the effects of shaky hands.
-Higher values can feel pretty bad
+Values above 6 can start to feel bad.
-* **Gyro Smoothing Threshold:** Gyro rotations below this speed are smoothed.
+* **Gyro Smoothing Threshold:** Rotations below this speed are smoothed.
 Also helps reduce the effects of shaky hands.
 * **Gyro Smoothing Time:** How long to smooth for.
-Higher values add latency
+Higher values add latency.
-* **AutoLook:** The game automatically moves your camera around to match your movement.
-You can play around with these or just set them to 0
 * **Rumble Intensity:** Overall rumble intensity.
-0 to disable rumble completely
+0 to disable rumble completely.
 * **Other Rumble Settings:** Rumble intensity per game action.
-0 to disable
+0 to disable.

 ## Why?
 I'm a big fan of Gyro Aiming, but Haste doesn't support Mixed Input, as in, using the left stick to move while using the mouse to look around.
 Mixed Input is a requirement to use Steam Input's Gyro to Mouse feature.